logo

 Explanation

-The proof is not very important, and the facts are not bad to know.
-However, sometimes these facts can be helpful, so if you have time, memorize them; if not, just be aware that such facts exist.
+The proof is not particularly important, and even the facts themselves are only worth knowing to a modest degree.
+Still, since these facts occasionally turn out to be helpful, memorize them if you have the time, and if not, just keep in mind that such facts exist.

 1. Osborne (1999).
 Complex variables and their applications: p143. ↩︎